s8mike/s8mike-runners/README.md

 * These scripts are intended for Linux environments.
 * You must retrieve registration and removal tokens via the GitHub API or web UI.
 * Always keep tokens secure.
 Avoid committing them directly in your scripts.

+- `Example-ci-exercises/` contains various `.yml` GitHub Actions workflows for exercises.
+- `runners-Scripts/` contains shell scripts to manage self-hosted runners.
+- `s9/` and `s10/` are additional modules or sections (contents not shown).

 ---